OpenBB-finance/OpenBB/website/content/terminal/reference/crypto/ov/altindex.md

 ---
 title: altindex
-description: The altindex documentation page provides information on how to display altcoin index over time, compare altcoins performance to Bitcoin, and interpret if it's an Altcoin Season.
+description: "The altindex documentation page provides information on how to display" altcoin index over time, compare altcoins performance to Bitcoin, and interpret if it's an Altcoin Season.
 keywords: